pfeifer-j/CC-24-25_NutriNube/documentation/milestone1/milestone1.md

 ## 1. Environment Setup for Ubuntu

 1.1 Install Git
-Ensure that Git is installed on your Ubuntu system by running the following command in your terminal:
+Ensure that Git is installed on your system (Ubuntu in my case) by running the following command in your terminal:

 bash
 sudo apt install git